autostructure/secure_windows/README.md

 ## Usage

-### Enforcement
+### Disabling Vulnerabilities with Hiera
-There are 277 vulnerabilities incuded in the Windows Server 2016 STIG, and each one can be turned ON or OFF, according to the needs of the system.
+There are 277 vulnerabilities included in the Windows Server 2016 STIG, and each one can be turned ON or OFF, according to the needs of the system.
 By default, all vulnerabilities are turned ON to ensure maximum security out-of-box.
 This is how you would turn off a vulnerablity using your company's Hiera configuration.

 ```yaml
 # hieradata/common.yaml